Grading:

 |

 Note: Enlace Program course.
 Email Enlace Program Coordinator if interested in registering for the course at (enlaceprogram@evc.edu).
-Students taking MATH 063X, reg ID 115647, are required to sign up for MATH 063, reg ID 115626.
+Students taking MATH 063X, reg ID 120045, are required to sign up for MATH 063, reg ID 120026.
 This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
-Class may be web-enhanced using Canvas.
+Class may be web-enhanced using Canvas and/ or other applications.
 For additional class-specific requirements, please email the course instructor.
-This is a LTC (low textbook cost) section.
-If there is a required textbook, you will be able to access it online for a low cost or a hard copy for a low cost.
-To find out more about these courses, visit www.evc.edu/low-textbook-cost-courses

 |